olooney/oranlooney.com/content/post/genji-ko.md

 three elements.

 This is starting to look like a repeatable strategy.
 We always start by focusing on the first element.
-We then neatly divide the set of all possible solutions by the size $k$ of the group containing this first element.
+We then divide up the set of all possible solutions by the size $k$ of the group containing this first element.
 For each
 $k$ between $1$ and $n$, there are two questions to ask:

 1. How many ways are there of choosing the set that contains the first element?
 2. How many ways are there of putting the remaining $n-k$ elements into groups?

 Let's try that out for $n = 4$.
-The other cases are obvious, but let's focus on the case where $k = 2$ as there's a new wrinkle there.
+The other cases are obvious, but let's go into more depth for the case where $k = 2$ as there's a new wrinkle there.
 We have to choose one other element from three possible elements, so there are three ways of doing that.
 We'll always have two left over, and there are always two ways of grouping those together.
 These are two independent choices: we choose the first group, then choose how to partition the remaining elements.
 Because they are independent, we multiply to find there are  $3 \\times 2 = 6$ ways of putting them together.